 How many of these settings you'll use is open to question, but we still applaud AVG's effort in giving you this level of customization.
 If nothing else, it allows you to see exactly how the program behaves, and a little fine-tuning could enable optimizing your setup for performance or security.

-SE-Labs July-September 2017 consumer testing report uses a very different scoring system of its own, but still placed AVG AntiVirus Free as a creditable fourth out of ten, delivering equal performance to the excellent Bitdefender Internet Security.
+SE-Labs December 2018 consumer testing report uses a very different scoring system of its own, and placed AVG AntiVirus Free at a disappointing tenth out of fourteen.

-AVG may not quite offer market-leading performance, then, but it's more accurate and reliable than most of the competition, and leaves even some high-priced commercial products trailing in its digital wake.
+AVG may not quite offer market-leading performance, then, but in our experience it's more accurate and reliable than most of the competition, and leaves even some high-priced commercial products trailing in its digital wake.

 An accurate antivirus and strong all-round performer.
 This is a smart choice for AVG fans, though Avast Free could be better for everyone else – it offers the same core protection and even more features.